tahmid-haque/hexagon-security/README.md

 provided through `Let's Encrypt`.
 All of these containers were then configured on a single `Docker Compose` file to be run through a single command.
 To ensure reliability, all containers were configured to restart always and the `Docker Compose` file is attached to a Unix service so that it runs on startup and restarts on failure.
-This is all run on a `Digital Ocean` VM connected to a domain from `NameCheap`.
+This is all run on a `Digital Ocean` VM, connected to a domain from `NameCheap`, and configured with a firewall to only allow certain types of traffic.
 Finally, this entire workflow is automated by a few `GitHub Actions` workflows that build and deploy the necessary containers on a push to the `production` branch.
 We manually configured the DNS records and populated `GitHub Secrets` once to enable these processes.